 A registered agent serves as the captain of your team.
 He or she is essentially a named third party who holds a number of responsibilities and performs various duties on behalf of your business.
 Depending on the state in which your entity is registered, having a registered agent may or may not be required by law.
 Either way, it is highly recommended that you consider having a registered agent to help preserve the smooth sailing of your corporation or LLC.

-It is the job of the registered agent to act as the receiving party to a legal action, as the registered agent is charge of receiving “SOP” or service of process on behalf of your company.
+It is the job of the registered agent to act as the receiving party to a legal action.
 Service of process is the first step in a potential lawsuit, initiating legal action through the delivery of a complaint against a defending party.
 The registered agent is responsible for forwarding SOP to your entity in a safe and timely manner to inform the entity of a pending lawsuit or summons.
 In addition, the registered agent is charged with relaying correspondence from the Secretary of State and other governmental agencies.

-Sometimes the registered agent is an individual associated with the operation of the business, and other times they are an otherwise uninvolved party.
-While it is possible to serve as the registered agent of your own business, it is advised that you designate a third party to the job so as to maintain peace of mind that the all the bases have been covered.
-Depending on state law, a registered agent can typically be any resident of the state in which the business is formed, and is often the business’ accountant, lawyer, or corporate officer.
+Quite often the registered agent is an individual associated with the operation of the business and at other times they are a third party.
+While it is possible to serve as the registered agent of your own business, it is advisable that you designate a third party.
+Assigning a third party gives your company the flexibility to:

 For more information regarding the role served by a registered agent, feel free to consult our website by clicking here or by calling us at (800) 899-8648 to speak to a United Corporate representative over the phone.